-- Proposal submission is not received by 5:00 P.M.
-(PST) Monday, June 10, 2024.
-(Allow sufficient time to upload all required documents in the BSCC Submittable Application portal.
-Do not wait until the last minute!) - Proposal is not submitted via the BSCC Submittable portal.
-Email submissions will not be accepted. - Applicant is not a public agency as defined in Penal Code section 6046.1, subdivision (c). - Proposal does not address one or more of the program areas required by Proposition 47: mental health services, substance use disorder treatment, and/or diversion. - Budget Attachment (Excel attachment) is not submitted through the BSCC Submittable Portal. - Budget Attachment does not clearly show the mandatory 50 percent passthrough to one or more community-based organizations. - Funding request exceeds allowable amount in the Large Scope funding category. - Applicant is proposing to provide services in a custodial setting (with the exception of in-reach and reentry planning). - Attachments are illegible. - Attachments will not open or the files are corrupted.
+- Proposal submission is not received in the Submittable Portal by 3:00 P.M.
+(PST) Monday, June 23, 2025. - Allow sufficient time to upload all required documents in the BSCC Submittable Application portal.
+Do not wait until the last minute! - Email submissions will not be accepted. - Applicant is not a public agency as defined in Penal Code section 6046.1, subdivision (c). - Any of the following required attachments are missing or blank: - Project Budget Attachment (Excel attachment) - Project Work Plan Attachment - Local Advisory Committee Roster - Local Advisory Committee Letter of Agreement - Project Budget Attachment and/or Work Plan Attachment are not submitted on the template provided by BSCC.
+Do not use your own format. - Project Budget Attachment does not clearly show the mandatory 50 percent pass-through to one or more community-based organizations. - Funding request exceeds \$8 million. - Note: Budgets that show a request of more than \$2 million will automatically compete in the Large Scope category, regardless of which category is marked in Submittable. - Attachments are illegible. - Attachments will not open or the files are corrupted.